camero2734/PFIC_8621/README.md

 This program fills out IRS Form 8621, specifically for Mark-to-Market (MTM) elections.

+> [!CAUTION]
+> This tool does not provide not tax advice, cannot be guaranteed to generate a compliant output, and is not responsible for any errors in the generated forms.
+It is your responsibility to ensure that the filled-out forms are correct and compliant with IRS regulations.
+Consult a tax professional if needed.

 ## Getting started
-For each PFIC you'd like to generate a form for, create a `REFERENCE_ID.xlsx` file in the `inputs` folder, based on the `f8621.xlsx` template.
-It is recommended to use the e.g. ticker for an ETF as the reference id.
+For each PFIC you'd like to generate a form for, copy the `f8621.xlsx` template file into the `inputs` folder and rename it to something meaningful (e.g. the reference ID of the PFIC).

 Example:
 ```bash